Final dispute over undefined vs null in JS/TS

 In a simplified mental model we can say that every time we don’t provide a value

-where it is needed, JS will use undefined
+where it is needed, JS will use undefined value under the hood.
+Most

 common examples are when we create a variable without assigning value to it or